JanSHecker/Alt-History-Agent/README.md

 └── setup.ps1              # Automated setup script
 ```

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Built with [LangGraph](https://langchain-ai.github.io/langgraph/) for multi-agent orchestration
 - Powered by advanced LLMs from OpenAI and Anthropic
 - Inspired by alternative history literature and historical scholarship

-## 📞 Support

-If you encounter issues or have questions:

-- Check the [Setup Guide](SETUP.md) for installation help
-- Review [OpenRouter Configuration](OPENROUTER.md) for API setup
-- Open an issue on GitHub for bugs or feature requests

 ---